 From the main EIU home page, click on the PAWS link in the upper right corner.

 You will be taken to the following page:

 Login to PAWS.
 You will need your NetID and password:

 There are enough threats to contend with when you are working on a workstation on a hard-wired network.
 When you work wirelessly, with a laptop, there are even more problems to deal with.
 Chief among them are physical theft and sniffing.

 Because a laptop is completely portable, it can easily be lost or stolen.
 Remember, if you can carry away your laptop, someone else can, too.
 Never leave your laptop unattended.
 If you have to leave your office, lock your door or put your laptop in a locked desk.
 Never leave a laptop in a car.

 You should be especially careful not to load sensitive files on a laptop, particularly those containing personal information concerning identity such as names, Social Security Numbers, phone numbers, ages or addresses, or proprietary fiscal information.

 When using a laptop on a wireless network, you run the risk of having your data intercepted.
 A wireless signal is merely a radio signal, and it can be compromised by persons wishing to steal information or cause harm.
-You can void such threats by connecting through Eastern’s AnyConnect Virtual Private Network, or VPN, when working on university business on a wireless laptop, or from home on a desktop computer.
+You can avoid such threats by connecting through Eastern's AnyConnect Virtual Private Network, or VPN, when working remotely on university business.

 Using the wireless network